gammasim/simtools/docs/source/developer_guidelines.rst

 Contributing code
 =================

+It is recommended to discuss any code changes with the simtools team before starting to implement them (e.g., by opening an issue on GitHub).

 The following steps outline how to contribute code to simtools:

 1. Set up your coding environment as outlined in the :ref:`getting started <getting_started>` section.